 - Milk – If you need milk to help thin out the glaze you can add a little at a time.

-How to Make these Maple Brown Sugar Cookies Recipe
+How to Make These Maple Cookies

 This easy cookie recipe is a classic cookie I have made for years.
 Once you try this recipe, it will become one of your new favorite cookie recipes.